Murder of Larry McNabney

-Man murdered in the U.S.
+2001 murder in the U.S.

-Larry McNabney (December 19, 1948 – September 12, 2001) was a Sacramento, California, attorney whose body was found buried in a vineyard on February 5, 2002.
+Laurence William "Larry" McNabney (December 19, 1948 – September 10, 2001) was an American attorney whose body was found buried in a vineyard on February 5, 2002.

 After a nationwide manhunt, his wife, Elisa McNabney, was captured in Florida and arraigned for first-degree murder.
-The case made national headlines when police learned that her real name was actually Laren Sims, and that she had served time in a Florida prison for fraud and identity theft.
+The case made national headlines when police learned that her name was in actuality Laren Renee Sims Jordan, and that she had served time in a Florida prison for fraud and identity theft.

 Before Elisa could stand trial however, she hanged herself in her jail cell.
 Elisa's friend Sarah Dutra was later convicted of voluntary manslaughter and sentenced to 11 years in prison for murdering Larry McNabney.

+Background of Elisa McNabney

-Elisa McNabney (January 20, 1966 – March 31, 2002) was born Laren Renee Sims to parents Jesse and Jackie Sims in Attleboro, Massachusetts, before moving to Florida.
-Laren was a cheerleader and excellent student at Hernando High School; she had an IQ of 140.
-Despite her intelligence, she dropped out of high school, had two children with two different fathers, and started stealing.
+Elisa McNabney (née Redelsperger or Barasch; January 20, 1966 – March 31, 2002) was born Laren Renee Sims to parents Jesse and Jackie Sims in Attleboro, Massachusetts, before moving to Brooksville, Florida.
+The Simses were a wealthy and prominent family in Brooksville, and by all accounts, Laren had a comfortable and privileged childhood.
+Laren was a cheerleader and fashion model, and an excellent student at Hernando High School; she had an IQ of 140.
+Despite her intelligence, she dropped out of high school, got married at the age of eighteen, had two children with two different fathers, and started committing crimes, managing to amass a 113-page-long rap sheet.
 Laren was arrested for stealing a L'Oreal hair color kit from a Woolworth's in Tampa, Florida.
-After being released on that charge, she violated her probation by illegally using a credit card.
-She cut off her ankle monitor and headed to Las Vegas, Nevada, with her daughter Haylei (born January 29, 1985).
+After being released on that charge, she violated her probation by illegally using a credit card belonging to an ex-husband of hers.
+In 1993, after she was arrested for attempted shoplifting in Texas, she cut off her ankle monitor and fled to Las Vegas, Nevada, with her daughter Haylei Jordan (born January 29, 1985).
+At the time she met Larry McNabney, Laren had already been married and divorced three times, and was known by then as Laren Jordan.

-Aliases

 Over the years, Laren Sims had a total of 38 aliases, including: